cezar77/django-dms/README.md

-django_dms
+django-dms
 ==========

 Description
 -----------

-django_dms is a Django template filter for displaying decimal degrees of angles (longitude and latitude) in the Degrees-Minutes-Seconds notation.
+django-dms is a Django template filter for displaying decimal degrees of angles (longitude and latitude) in the Degrees-Minutes-Seconds notation.
 It contains the filters `longitude` and `latitude`.
 They both take a